Brisbane Marriage Registry Photography Overview

 Essentials ($695) Includes

-• 15 highlight photos emailed to you the next morning to share with friends and family who couldn’t make it in-person.
+15 highlight photos emailed to you the next day to share with friends and family who couldn’t make it in-person.

-• A beautiful hosted online gallery of your photos which you can share with any family and friends worldwide for two years so they can view, download or print the photos.
-There are no restrictions on sharing the photos.
+A beautiful hosted online gallery of your photos which you can share with any family and friends worldwide for two years so they can view, download or print the photos.
+There are no restrictions on sharing or printing the photos yourself.

 2.30PM PHOTOGRAPHY STARTS.
 GUESTS ARRIVE ON TURBOT STREET.
 CANDID SHOTS